cagritaskn/2b2t-queue-alert-android/README.md

 If you face any issues or errors you can contact me at:
 Discord: "kegrisko."
 (The ID has a dot at the end)

-# Screenshots from the PC server and Android app
+# Screenshots from the PC server and the Android app

 <img src="files/server-screenshot.png" width="256" >